The paramedic program at Harford Community College prepares current EMTs to sit for the National Registry Exam and become certified paramedics.

 Paramedics are highly trained medical professionals who typically work full-time in a physically strenuous, stressful job that frequently involves quick thinking in sometimes life-or-death situations.
 They respond to emergency calls, perform medical services, and transport patients to medical facilities.
+Paramedics must be able to remain calm under pressure, be flexible in stressful situations, communicate efficiently, and act with empathy toward both patients and families.
+If you're up for the challenge of becoming a paramedic, Harford Community College has the program you need to get there.

 Certification as a Paramedic